2025–26 Leicester City F.C. season: November

 Leicester began November by returning home to the King Power to host Blackburn Rovers on 1 November 2025 for their first Championship clash of the month.
 Leicester lost the game 0–2 with a brace from Andri Guðjohnsen, with goals in either half to succumb Leicester to their 3rd straight loss in a row in the league.

 Leicester then remained at home for a midweek Championship clash on 4 November 2025, against Middlesbrough.
 Leicester took the lead in the first half when Jordan Ayew scored a penalty in first half stoppage time, following a handball from Hayden Hackney on the edge of the box just a few minutes prior, to put Leicester 1–0 up at half-time.
 Then, Leicester capitulated horribly in the second half, just like against Wrexham and Portsmouth.
-Middlesbrough were down to 10 men after defender Alfie Jones was shown a straight red for a cynical challenge on Stephy Mavididi, and then, Ayling sent in a header in 90+6' to rescue a point for Middlesbrough, and frustratingly, Leicester had to settle for a point.
+Middlesbrough were down to 10 men after defender Alfie Jones was shown a straight red for a cynical challenge on Stephy Mavididi, and then, Luke Ayling sent in a header in 90+6' to rescue a point for Middlesbrough, and frustratingly, Leicester had to settle for a point.
 This result meant that Leicester had now been on a winless run of 5 games, and only 1 win in 10 games.

 Leicester then travelled away to Carrow Road for a Championship clash on 8 November 2025, against Norwich City, who had not won their previous 7 home Championship games at that point.
-Both teams entered this game with a poor run of form - this was seen as a must win game for both sides.
+Both teams entered this game with a poor run of form – this was seen as a must win game for both sides.
 The 1st half was relatively quiet, as the score was 0–0 at half-time.
 Then, Leicester went 1–0 down in the 62nd minute following a Mathias Kvistgaarden strike that went into the bottom right hand corner.
 However, Leicester did well to respond as Bobby De Cordova-Reid leveled the game at 1–1 in the 75th minute.
 Leicester then subsequently sealed the 3 points after Abdul Fatawu crossed it in from the right hand side to Rennes loanee Jordan James, who headed from the box to put Leicester 1–2 up at full-time.
 This win marked Leicester's first win in November and in over a month, last coming against Swansea City on 4 October 2025, and also saw their winless run come to an end.
 This was their first away win since Swansea City away on 4 October 2025.
 Norwich sacked manager Liam Manning following their loss, and Martí Cifuentes kept his job, as reports emerged that he would be sacked if Leicester lost to Norwich.